edsUlalan/edsUlalan/README.md

 - 👋 Hi, My name's Eddie but most people call me Eds
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Ruby on Rails and React JS
+- 🌱 I’m currently learning Ruby on Rails, React JS, Tailwind CSS

 <!---
 edsUlalan/edsUlalan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.